-Geometrically, OEs are inherently linked to the feasible region (FR), which depicts an area for controllable variables, especially for the PF and OPF-based approaches \cite{BL_smart_bulletin, Wei2015, Wei2015a,Riaz2022}.
-For example, calculating OEs based on OPF is equivalent to seeking an \emph{operational point} within the FR under a given objective function.
-Moreover, the FR is mathematically a polyhedron if a linear OPF model is employed.
-However, uncertainties naturally exist in power grids and may come from load forecast errors, inaccurate estimations or measurements for network impedances.
+In general, OEs may not be necessary for a network with low penetration of DERs since over-voltage issues can be neglected and under-voltage issues when peak load scenarios occur can be well addressed.
+However, when the penetration of DERs continues increasing in the future, OEs can be used by DSOs to manage the export and import limits for DERs based on available real-time network hosting capacity and facilitate DER participation in the electricity market to provide network services \cite{Liu2021}.
+Substantial advances have been made in developing approaches to calculating OEs in recent years, including the unbalanced three-phase power flow (UTPF)-based approach, where OEs are calculated iteratively by solving a series of PF problems with varying export/import limits \cite{Blackhall2020,project_edge,project_symphony,BL_ieee_access}, the unbalanced three-phase optimal power flow (UTOPF)-based approach, where OEs of all DERs are calculated simultaneously subject network constraints \cite{To2013,Petrou2021,Liu2022_doe}, and machine learning (ML)-based approach, which is useful for networks with low visibility \cite{Ochoa2022,DEIP2022}.
+However, uncertainties naturally exist in power grids and may come from load forecast errors, inaccurate estimations or measurements for line impedances and topology.
 Such uncertainties can potentially undermine the accuracy of FR and, as a result, lead to unreliable and non-robust OEs.
-To address this issue, this paper proposes an approach to calculate the \emph{robust} FR (RFR) for DERs in an unbalanced distribution network while considering uncertainties from network impedances based on a linear UTPF model.
-Uncertainties from network impedances are formulated as box sets on either self and mutual impedances directly or on the positive/negative and zero sequence impedances of all types of line codes.
-With formulated uncertainties and an initialised FR, seeking the RFR is achieved by alternatively solving a \emph{max-min} problem, which is formulated based on Motzkin Transposition Theorem (MTT), and updating the FR based on reported solutions, until reaching convergence.
-Both a 2-bus illustrative network and a representative Australian network aa tested to demonstrate the effectiveness of the proposed approach.
+To address this issue, this paper proposes an approach to calculate the \emph{robust} FR (RFR) for DERs in an unbalanced distribution network while considering uncertainties from line impedances based on a linear UTPF model.
+Such uncertainties are formulated as box sets on either self and mutual impedances directly or on the positive/negative and zero sequence impedances of all types of line codes.
+With formulated uncertainties and an initialised FR, seeking the RFR is achieved by alternately solving a \emph{max-min} problem formulated based on Motzkin Transposition Theorem (MTT).
+Both a 2-bus illustrative network and a representative Australian network are tested to demonstrate the effectiveness of the proposed approach.

-It is noteworthy that the proposed approach only applies to cases based on linear UTPF models, and we admit that errors inherently exist for linear UTPF formulations and are unavoidable, which can further contribute to the inaccuracy of both FR and RFR.
-Therefore, improving the accuracy of linear UTPF will also help improve the effectiveness of the RFR, and calculating an RFR based on non-convex UTOPF models is beyond the scope of this paper.